-Summer Reading Program (questions 3.30 - 3.51)
+Summer Reading Program (questions 3.35 - 3.55)

 - A summer reading program is any summer reading program sponsored by the library for children and/or young adults, and/or adults, regardless of whether the library uses the New York State Summer Reading Program theme(s).
-Adult programs are programs only for adult audiences. - When reporting library outlets, include the main library, branches, bookmobiles and any other designated library outlets. - Count each child, young adult or adult as registered if an official library form has been completed or if the participant has been placed on an official library list designated as registration for the summer reading program. - Count the number of sessions for the library's summer reading program only; count each session in a series of programs (i.e., a six-week series as six sessions). - Count attendance at each session in a series of programs; count each person in the entire audience regardless of the primary audience. - Report the number of collaborators by type on questions 3.44 3.51.
+Adult programs are programs only for adult audiences. - When reporting library outlets, include the main library, branches, bookmobiles and any other designated library outlets. - Count each child, young adult or adult as registered if an official library form has been completed or if the participant has been placed on an official library list designated as registration for the summer reading program. - Count the number of sessions for the library's summer reading program only; count each session in a series of programs (i.e., a six-week series as six sessions). - Count attendance at each session in a series of programs; count each person in the entire audience regardless of the primary audience. - Report the number of collaborators by type on questions 3.48 3.55.

-Early Literacy Programs (questions 3.52 - 3.58)
+Early Literacy Programs (questions 3.56 - 3.62)

-- Early Literacy Programs are any programs for children age birth through five years, and/or parents and caregivers of children, age birth through five years.
-These programs provide literacy-based activities for children, and/or teach parents and caregivers techniques to promote literacy-based activities.
-Children, parents and/or caregivers may not necessarily attend the same sessions. - Early Literacy Program participants are designated in two groups: Birth school entry (Kindergarten), and parents and caregivers. - Count the number of sessions for the library's early literacy program only; count each session in a series of programs (i.e., a six-week series as six sessions). - Count attendance at each session in a series of programs; count each person in the entire audience regardless of the primary audience. - Indicate all types of collaborators contributing to the Early Literacy Program(s).
+- Early Literacy Programs are any programs for children aged birth through five years, and/or parents or caregivers of children, aged birth through five years.
+These programs provide literacy-based activities for children, and/or teach parents or caregivers techniques to promote literacy-based activities.
+Children, parents and/or caregivers may not necessarily attend the same sessions. - Early Literacy Program participants are designated in two groups: Birth school entry (Kindergarten), and parents or caregivers. - Combined Audience Programs are programs aimed at both children aged birth through five years and parents or caregivers of children aged birth through five years. - Count the number of sessions for the library's early literacy program only; count each session in a series of programs (i.e., a six-week series as six sessions). - Count attendance at each session in a series of programs; count each person in the entire audience regardless of the primary audience. - Indicate all types of collaborators contributing to the Early Literacy Program(s).

-Adult Literacy Programs (questions 3.59 - 3.64)
+Adult Literacy Programs (questions 3.63 - 3.66)

 - Use either or both of the following program descriptions to respond.
-Enter workforce development programs with a target audience of non-adult literacy students under questions 3.17 and 3.24 as Adult Program Sessions - Adult Literacy Programs include tutor and student training in use of the library and its resources such as computers, library materials, job information, test resources, data bases,

-- workforce development (literacy instruction, resume preparation, job search assistance, GED test preparation, citizenship preparation) and all other types of literacy assistance for adults. - Count the number of sessions for the library's adult literacy programs as defined above.
+Enter workforce development programs with a target audience of non-adult literacy students under questions 3.20a and 3.20b as Adult Program Sessions - Adult Literacy Programs include tutor and student training in use of the library and its resources such as computers, library materials, job information, test resources, data bases, workforce development (literacy instruction, resume preparation, job search assistance, GED test preparation, citizenship preparation) and all other types of literacy assistance for adults. - Count the number of sessions for the library's adult literacy programs as defined above.
 Programs may be for groups, or may be for one-on-one sessions. - Partners may include, in addition to those named, public and private agencies which help adults in need of literacy and workforce development assistance.

-Programs for English Speakers of Other Languages (ESOL) (questions 3.65 - 3.76)
+Programs for English Speakers of Other Languages (ESOL) (questions 3.67 - 3.74)